tillfalko/interpolation-engine/README.md

+## Interpolation Engine

-> Interpolation Engine is a CLI tool to execute programs defined by JSON5 files.
+Interpolation Engine is a CLI tool to execute programs defined by JSON5 files.

 ## Installation
 ```